heroku-examples/slack-approval-app/TESTING.md

 3. **Click "Fill Sample Data"** to auto-fill example data, or enter your own

 4. **Click "Create Request"** - the request will appear in your Slack Home Tab!
+5. **You'll be automatically redirected to the Status Dashboard** where you can see all requests and their statuses

 This is perfect for workshops and demos - no command line needed!

+**Status Dashboard:**
+After creating a request, you'll be redirected to `/status` where you can:
+- View all requests (pending, approved, rejected)
+- See statistics and counts
+- Filter by status, source, or approver
+- Watch real-time updates (auto-refreshes every 10 seconds)

 ### Option 2: Create Sample Requests (Script)